-This is a 25-page unit from the Australian Curriculum Geography series that covers:
+This is a 25-page digital unit from the Australian Curriculum Geography series that covers:

 The ways in which Aboriginal and Torres Strait Islander Peoples maintain special connections to particular Country/Place (ACHGK011)